truenas/middleware/docs/userguide/truenas_sharing.rst

    will access that volume, and configure that volume for that one type of share or service.
 If you need to support multiple types of shares, divide the volume into datasets and use one dataset per share.

-This section will demonstrate how to create AFP, NFS, CIFS, WebDAV, and iSCSI shares.
+This section will demonstrate how to fine-tune the configuration of AFP, NFS, CIFS, WebDAV, and iSCSI shares.
 FTP and SSH configurations are described in
 :ref:`Services Configuration`.
+The values showing for these options will vary, depending upon the information given when the share was created.

 .. index:: AFP, Apple Filing Protocol
 .. _Apple (AFP) Shares: